-Financial assistance is available for undergraduate students (U.S. citizens or permanent residents only) who have matriculated into a degree program in the Summer and Evening Division.
-Whether you are full-time (3 courses are considered full-time for financial assistance in the Summer and Evening Division) or part-time, if you have a financial need, it is well worth exploring the options.
+Financial assistance is available for undergraduate students (U.S. citizens or permanent residents only) who have matriculated into a degree program in the School of Professional Studies.
+Whether you are full-time (3 courses are considered full-time for financial assistance in the School of Professional Studies undergraduate program) or part-time, if you have a financial need, it is well worth exploring the options.
 Assistance is available to eligible, matriculated students with a demonstrated need who show successful advancement toward the completion of a degree and are enrolled at least half-time (2 units) per semester.

 Federal Pell Grant for Undergraduate Students